charsi/charsi.github.io/posts/trying-to-create-a-personal-voip-service-with-twilio.md

 * Add SMS capabilities to my number
 * Build a product out of the whole thing.
 Profit.
 Retire.
 * Explore possibilities with Twilio alternatives such as [Pvilo](https://www.plivo.com/) and [Sinch](https://www.sinch.com/).

+##### Note
+If you are looking for something something similar to what is described above you should check out [jmp.chat](https://jmp.chat).
+It offers SMS enable voip services using simple open protocols (XMPP and SIP).
+I discovered it two years after writing this post.